Ray Stevenson: Film

 Stevenson made his film debut in The Theory of Flight (1998) as a gigolo hired to help Helena Bonham Carter's character lose her virginity.
-In 2002, he starred in the short film No Man's Land, which was the antipodal picture from actor/director Edward Hicks prior to his graduation from the London Film School.
-In the 12 minute film, set during World War I, Stevenson portrayed an experienced private who is forced to help a novice officer (David Birkin) back to safety after they both find themselves trapped and isolated in "No Man's Land" during the Battle of Ypres.
+In 2002, he starred in the short film No Man's Land, which was the antipodal picture from actor/director Edward Hicks before he graduated from the London Film School.
+In the 12-minute film, set during World War I, Stevenson portrayed an experienced private who is forced to help a novice officer (David Birkin) back to safety after they both find themselves trapped and isolated in "No Man's Land" during the Battle of Ypres.
 In 2004, he starred in King Arthur as Dagonet, a knight of the round table who sacrifices his life for his comrades.
 His first leading role in a film was in the Scottish horror picture Outpost (2008), portraying a mercenary pitted against Nazi zombies in a bunker somewhere in Eastern Europe.
-That same year, he also starred in Punisher: War Zone, as Frank Castle / The Punisher, a former Marine turned vigilante after the murder of his family.
+That same year, he also starred in Punisher: War Zone, as Frank Castle / The Punisher, a former United States Marine turned vigilante after his family was murdered.
 In 2010, he played an antagonist in the comedy The Other Guys.

 In 2011, Stevenson appeared in the film Kill the Irishman, based on the book To Kill the Irishman: The War That Crippled the Mafia, as Danny Greene, the Irish mob boss who took on the Italian-American Cleveland crime family during the 1970s.
 He starred as Volstagg, one of Thor's trusted comrades, in the 2011 Marvel film Thor.
 Also that year, he played Porthos in Paul W. S. Anderson's adaptation of The Three Musketeers.
 He played Firefly in G.I.
 Joe: Retaliation, released in 2013.
 He appeared in the Finnish-American thriller film Big Game.
 In 2014, he starred in the film Divergent, based on the first book of The Divergent Series.
 He reprised his role in the sequels, The Divergent Series: Insurgent, released in March 2015, and The Divergent Series: Allegiant, released in March 2016.

-In 2019, he was announced as a lead antagonist in the movie RRR, a Telugu film directed by S.S.Rajamouli and released in 2022.
-This marks his debut in Indian cinema.
+In 2019, Stevenson was announced as a lead antagonist in the Telugu film RRR, directed by S. S. Rajamouli and released in 2022.
+This marked his debut in Indian cinema.